 #4 – You’re prepared for additional revisions

 And by “additional revisions,” I mean the probability that you’ll need to revamp your manuscript completely.
-Doing so doesn’t make your first complete draft bad.
-It just means you’re willing to make it even better, in light of the feedback you receive from the gatekeepers of the print industry.
+Doing so doesn’t mean your first complete draft is bad.
+It just means you’re willing to make it better, in light of the feedback you receive from the gatekeepers of the publishing industry.
 Revisions can take the form of:

 - Adding and deleting scenes or even whole chapters